sarahfoudaa/Arabic-Name-Entity-Recognition-/README.md

 CAMeLBERT-Mix NER Model is a Named Entity Recognition (NER) model that was built by fine-tuning the [CAMeLBERT Mix](https://huggingface.co/CAMeL-Lab/bert-base-arabic-camelbert-mix/) model.
 For the fine-tuning, we used the ANERcorp [dataset](https://camel.abudhabi.nyu.edu/anercorp/).

 # Results
-Classification report and confussion matrix of fine-tuned model after training on the new dataset \n Classification report for Fine_tuned model
+Classification report and confussion matrix of fine-tuned model after training on the new dataset
+* Classification report for Fine_tuned model
 ```
               precision    recall  f1-score   support